Victoria Rigby, Elizabeth Murray and Phil Barnes - along with Dr Candy d'Sa, Consultant and Expert Witness in Animal Behaviour...

 -->

-Victoria is a member of the British Equestrian Federation Judicial Panel, the hearing body that plays a vital role in dispute resolution, including anti-doping and selection appeals for member bodies and participants within the sport up to Olympic level.
+Victoria is a member of the British Equestrian Federation Judicial Panel.
+Her work in this field involves dispute resolution in cases involving anti-doping and national team selection up to Olympic level.

 Insurance Fraud